How Much Alimony Will I Receive in Connecticut?

 - Employment history and educational credentials for both spouses

 Connecticut Practice Book Rule § 25-32 - Mandatory Disclosure and Production requires automatic disclosure of tax returns, pay stubs, and financial account statements during divorce proceedings.
-Starting to organize these documents early streamlines both your estimation process and your eventual court requirements.
+Organizing these documents early streamlines both your own planning and your eventual court requirements.

 For stay-at-home spouses, several factors often push toward higher awards: significant income disparity, longer marriage duration, health issues that limit employability, and clear evidence of career sacrifice to support the family.
 Factors that might reduce awards include the dependent spouse's strong earning potential, substantial property division that provides financial security, or misconduct during the marriage.

-Use your alimony estimate as one piece of your post-divorce financial planning puzzle.
-When incorporating these estimates into your broader strategy, look beyond the immediate monthly cash flow.
+Plan from your own budget rather than from a projected award.
+When you build that broader strategy, look beyond the immediate monthly cash flow.
 Consider tax implications, as alimony is no longer deductible for the payer or taxable to the receiver for federal purposes (for divorces finalized after 2018).
 This change significantly impacts the real value of every dollar exchanged.

 Also, evaluate how alimony interacts with other financial goals, such as retirement savings or funding a child's education.
-If the estimate falls short of your needs, you may need to prioritize assets that generate income or reduce expenses, like a paid-off home, during the property division negotiations.
+If support is unlikely to cover your needs, you may need to prioritize assets that generate income or reduce expenses, like a paid-off home, during the property division negotiations.

 - What income gap remains, and how will you fill it?